Steve Jones (Welsh presenter): Career

 In January 2012, Jones announced that he had been dropped as presenter of The X Factor USA.
 After much speculation, the show's creator Simon Cowell stated that many changes would be made to the show for the second season.
 Season one judges Paula Abdul and Nicole Scherzinger were also dropped from the show.
 In February 2012, Jones hosted Let's Dance for Sport Relief for the BBC in 2012 for the fourth series of the fundraising show.
 Jones said in a statement "The BBC, Let's Dance, and Alex Jones...three of my favourite things.
 I couldn't ask for a better show to come home to...
 I can't wait!".

 In 2014, Jones presented the BBC Three reality show Hair.
 The programme was renewed for a second series in 2015, moving to BBC Two.
 For the second series, Jones was replaced by comedian Katherine Ryan.
 In 2014, Jones co-presented two series of the Channel 4 cookery show Weekend Kitchen with Waitrose with Lisa Snowdon, which aired every Saturday morning.
 He also appeared on the panel show Would I Lie to You? that year, in which he revealed that he once saved rapper P. Diddy from drowning at St Tropez in France.
 In 2015, he presented Young, Free & Single: Live on E4.

 In 2016, Jones began presenting My Kitchen Rules: UK, a daytime cooking game show for Channel 4.
 On 29 January 2016, it was announced that he would join Goedele Liekens as co-host for Channel 4 new series, Sex Box.
 It began on 4 April 2016.
 In March 2016, Jones was announced as the lead anchor of the Formula One coverage on Channel 4.
 He presents live races and highlight shows.
 In 2017, he co-presented Animal Rescue Live: Supervet Special for Channel 4 with Noel Fitzpatrick.

-Jones presents the On the Marbles F1 podcast with co-hosts Mark Webber and David Coulthard.
+Jones presented the On the Marbles F1 podcast with co-hosts Mark Webber and David Coulthard.

 In August 2023, Jones became a guest presenter on the ITV daytime show This Morning alongside Josie Gibson.

+Personal life

+Steve Jones was previously in a relationship with fellow Welsh presenter Alex Jones between 1999 and 2002.

+Jones has been married to his wife Phylicia Jackson since 2014.